Azure/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

 Owner role (or Contributor roles) for the Azure Subscription the template being deployed in.
 This is for the creation of a separate Resource Group and to delegate roles necessary for this proof of concept.
 Refer to this [official documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) for RBAC role-assignments.

 ## Deployment Steps
-1. - Fork Out [This GitHub Repository](https://github.com/Azure/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click) into your GitHub account.
+1. -Fork Out [This GitHub Repository](https://github.com/Azure/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click) into your GitHub account.

    **If you don't fork repo:**
    + **Notebook will not be deployed**